10 Days in Argentina: 7 Sample Itineraries

 Days will be sunny and warm with temperatures dropping at night.
 Remember, this is the desert and there is a wide range of temperatures from day to night.

-Summer (mainly January and February) are the rainy season and storms can make some of the roads on these itineraries impassable without a 4×4.
+Summer (mainly January and February) is the rainy season and storms can make some of the roads on these itineraries impassable without a 4×4.

 Don’t let that discourage you as many of the highways are paved.
 For the dirt roads, you can either take a different route (investigate in advance or ask your hotels) or hire a transfer.
 This is advisable for the road up to Iruya, for example.